tine-groupware/broadcasthub/README.md

 `WS_PORT`: The port the Tine 2.0 Broadcasthub will expose the websocket server to

+`ENABLE_MULTITENANCY_MODE`: When set to `false`, the Tine 2.0 Broadcasthub runs in single tenancy mode.
+When set to true, the Tine 2.0 Broadcasthub runs in multiple tenancy mode. `ENABLE_MULTITENANCY_MODE` has either to be set to true or to false

+`TINE20_JSON_API_URL`: The URL of the Tine 2.0 JSON API without path and querystring.
+This var has to be set when `ENABLE_MULTITENANCY_MODE` is `false`

 `TINE20_JSON_API_URL_PATTERN`: The pattern each Tine 2.0 JSON API URL has to match against.
 This is a security measure to restrict communication of the Broadcasthub to a known set of Tine 2.0 Server instances.
+This var has to be set when `ENABLE_MULTITENANCY_MODE` is `true`

 `DEBUG_DEFAULT_LOGGING`: Value "on" enables logging of all loggers in the `debug` namespaces `Tine20Broadcasthub:Info:*` and `Tine20Broadcasthub:Error:*`.
 All other values or removing this key deactivate the default logging.